Top round is one of the major subprimals of the beef round primal cut.

 Top round is very lean and tough, and thus it's one of the less expensive cuts of beef.
 For a budget-friendly cut, top round roast is relatively flavorful.
 It can also be fabricated into steaks, which are improved by tenderization or marination, but top round is most often roasted and sliced for roast beef.

-Cooking it this way ensures that it comes out medium rare, thus preserving what little tenderness the top round has to begin with.
+Slow cooking top round at a low temperature ensures that it comes out medium rare, thus preserving what little tenderness the top round has to begin with.
 It's also important to slice it thinly.
 Roasted top round is ideal for making roast beef for sandwiches.

-And that's true.
-So the key with grilling top round is to use indirect heat.
-What that means is building a two-zone fire in your grill.
+You can cook a top round roast on the grill and it's surprisingly good.
+The key to grilling top round is to use indirect heat.
+That means building a two-zone fire in your grill.
 If you're cooking on a gas grill, that's easy.
 Just heat up one of the burners and cook the roast on the side away from the burner, with the lid closed.
 But with a charcoal grill you'll want to pile your coals on one side and cook the roast on the other side (again, with the lid on).

-If you're smoking your top round, your smoker needs to be at 225 to 250 F. At that temperature, the same 3-pound roast will take two to three hours to reach medium rare.
+If you're smoking your top round, your smoker needs to be set at 225 to 250 F. At that temperature, the same 3-pound roast will take two to three hours to reach medium rare.
 And again, don't forget to rest the meat.

 What Does Top Round Taste Like?

 Top round has big, juicy flavor but its texture is chewy if not cooked slowly and at a low temperature.
 It is a lean cut, however, so be careful not to overcook it or you will dry it out.

 Top Round Recipes

 No matter the method you choose to cook top round—grill, oven, wok, or slow cooker—you will end up with a flavorful dish that will impress your friends without blowing your budget.